First observation of turbulence-like state in dense algal suspensions: Introduction

 Turbulence, which is ubiquitous from astrophysical to cellular scales~\cite{Frisch-CUP,biskamp2003magnetohydrodynamic,pandit2009statistical,boffetta2012two,pandit2017overview,benzi2023lectures,alert2020universal}, continues to provide new and exciting challenges for physicists, engineers, and mathematicians.
-Nonequilibrium turbulence-like states, which have been found over the last decade or so in dense bacterial suspensions~\cite{wensink2012meso,dunkel2013fluid,bratanov2015new,wang2017bactmulitfrac,alert2021,KiranPRF2023,padhan2025suppression}, provide important recent examples of new types of turbulence.
+Nonequilibrium turbulence-like states, which have been found over the last decade or so in dense bacterial suspensions~\cite{wensink2012meso,dunkel2013fluid,bratanov2015new,wang2017bactmulitfrac,alert2021,KiranPRF2023,padhan2025suppression}, epithelial-cell monolayers~\cite{Lin2021energetics,blanch2018turbulent,Doostmohammadi2015-re}, sperm suspensions~\cite{creppy2015turbulence}, and microtubule-motor mixtures~\cite{Sanchez2012-or,guillamat2017taming,martinez2021scaling,maryshev2019dry} provide important recent examples of new types of turbulence seen in biological systems.
 This has been christened \textit{active turbulence} because such suspensions are \textit{active fluids} in which energy is injected into the fluid not by an external force, as in conventional fluid turbulence, but by the conversion of chemical sources of energy to kinetic energy by the constituents in the suspension~\cite{alert2021}.
+So far, all the different active fluids, biological or synthetic, that show turbulence also have swarming motion of the constituents that require nematic or polar order parameters~\cite{pandit2025particles,giomi2015geometry,Yashunsky2024-hr}.
+Recent theoretical studies have shown that, surprisingly, even active-scalar fluids can also display turbulent states with rich phenomenology~\cite{tiribocchi2015active,nardini2017entropy,pandit2025particles,padhan2024novel,padhan2023activity,Keta2024emerging}.

-Our work is inherently interdisciplinary because it studies complex flows in a biological system using techniques from turbulence theories and simulations.
-We present the first experimental study of emergent active turbulence and intermittency in \textit{dense} algal systems.
-In particular, we carry out experiments on suspensions of two types of \textit{Chlamydomonas reinhardtii} (henceforth, \textit{C. reinhardtii}), the wild type (WT) and the mutant mbo2.
-We then characterise the statistical properties of this algal turbulence using measures that are employed to study conventional fluid turbulence.
-We compare our results with recent theoretical and numerical studies of scalar active turbulence~\cite{padhan2023activity}.
+Here, we present the first experimental study of spatiotemporal chaos and intermittency in non-swarming \textit{dense} algal suspensions.
+In particular, we carry out experiments on suspensions of two types of \textit{Chlamydomonas reinhardtii} (henceforth, \textit{C. reinhardtii}), the wild type CC1690 (WT) and the mutant CC2377 (mbo2).
+We then characterise the statistical properties of this turbulence-like dynamics using measures that are employed to study conventional fluid turbulence.